Travel Town Museum 4.0 (reviews)

 There are baby-changing stations in the public restrooms and plenty of shaded areas to stop and rest with infants.
 Stroller-friendly throughout the grounds.

-I’m Hungry!
-Can I get food at Travel Town Museum?
+Can we bring our own food to Travel Town Museum?

 There’s no food on-site, but you’re welcome to bring your own picnic — and there are shaded tables and grassy areas perfect for lunch or snacks with the kids.
 Griffith Park also has food vendors nearby.